prom3theu5/orbstack-k8s-flux/README.md

 ## Main usage

-### Run the new cluster, and provision with traefik, gitea and flux.
+### Run the new cluster, and provision with traefik, cnpg, a database for gitea, gitea - and flux.

 ```bash
 task orb:new-full-cluster